Sauerkraut Salad Dressing to help the gut

-Whether I buy or make sauerkraut, I am unable to throw away the nutritious sauerkraut juice.
-As a resourceful mom, I thought I’d try to make salad dressing one day with the sauerkraut fulfilling the “vinegar” component.
-Fortunately, it taste delicious.
+Whether we buy or make sauerkraut, the remaining juice is so nutritional I didn’t want to throw it away.
+One thought is to make salad dressing with the sauerkraut fulfilling the “vinegar” component.
+It tastes delicious, so I’m sharing.

 Fermentation preserves and releases the lactic acids of cabbage and other vegetables.
-Sauerkraut is chock full of probiotic biome that inhibit growth of bad bacteria.
-The juice is also a Real Food option.
-Kids can take salad dressing on a salad easier than a pill, so it seems a perfect answer.
+Sauerkraut is chock full of probiotic biome that inhibits the growth of bad bacteria.
+Meal Plans we develop usually include food sources that prevent purchasing those over-the-counter supplements.

 The great news is that it’s resourceful too.
 If you are eating enough sauerkraut, then you will save the cost of buying Organic Balsamic Vinegar and wines.

 - Make another batch of sauerkraut, and use some of the juice to jumpstart the process.

 - Use a bit to sip when nauseated.

 - Add to each bowl of soup before serving

 First, evaluate your remaining juice.
 We leave all the little cabbage pieces in, but you can strain them out if you prefer only liquid.
 The bits add a little crunch to the salad dressing.

 The sauerkraut juice has water in its juice.
 It also has the sour vinegar component.
 Therefore, simply add seasonings.

 Now you add the oil in an amount almost equal to the juice.